ypicard/food-slacking-app/README.md

   - **May 6th 2017** : Add UberEats, Deliveroo, Foodora (and more generally, add support for non-api based providers)
   - **May 7th 2017** : Build a nice website with a nice UI : https://food-slacking.herokuapp.com
   - **May 11th 2017** : Add Pickles support
+  - **May 17th 2017** : Add Nestor support - Temporarily hide Pickles (they remodelled their whole website...)

 ### Development